menandmice/micetro_docs/guides/reference/configure_azure_dns.rst

 Before proceeding, ensure the following prerequisites are met:

-* Central and the DNS Controller must be on the same machine and capable of connecting to Azure services through the following URLs:
+* Central and the DNS Agent must be on the same machine and capable of connecting to Azure services through the following URLs:

   * https://management.azure.com
   * https://login.microsoftonline.com